 - Vector 2 – LOOK Keo-compatible

-- Powertap – Powertap own-brand 6 degree cleat float or 0 degree float (anecdotally KEO compatible)
+- Powertap – Powertap own-brand 6 degrees cleat float or 0-degree float (anecdotally KEO compatible)

 OTHER – SENSOR DIAMETER

 The key physical difference between the bePRO and the ASSIOMA is that the black sensor body/POD that is next to the crank is reduced in size from the bePRO.
 Whilst that’s probably part of the reduced weight the main benefit is the significantly reduced likelihood of your cleats or shoes then catching the sensor.